Home » Event

 Norman Angell: Liberal, Radical, Socialist, Pacifist or Patriot?
 30th September

 Conway Hall Ethical Society presents… Norman Angell: Liberal, Radical, Socialist, Pacifist or Patriot?
-Awarded the Nobel Peace Prize in 1933, Norman Angell, journalist, peace pundit was a founding member of the “neutralist” Union for Democratic Control, Initially a Liberal from 1929-1931, he was Labour M.P. for Bradford The best-seller of 1910 that made Norman Angell’s […]
+Awarded the Nobel Peace Prize in 1933, Norman Angell, journalist, peace pundit was a founding member of […]